samcrane8/FlyRight/README.md

 Ladd Jones - https://github.com/laddjones

+### Pelori

+Sam Crane subsequently founded [Pelori](pelori.io) as a robotic solutions provider.
+Pelori provides deployment and server maintenance solutions, and is a major contributor to the FlyRight source code.

 Though this project has jumped different repositories and it does not show in the git history, these people were involved at the beginning and deserve credit.